Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 Iterating on a local model & config file locally and bind mounting them to the container is only recommended during active development, but it does not scale.
 To manage your application (AI model & config files artifacts in particular), you have two options:

 1. Package everything into one container.
-Have the artifacts you expect to change regularly like your AI model and config files in the latest layers of your docker container so that most of your docker image remain unchanged when updating those.
+Have the artifacts you expect to change regularly like your AI model and config files in the latest layers of your docker container so that most of your docker image remains unchanged when updating those.
 Each model change will require a new module update.
-2. Use a separate 'artifacts' module to deliver these artifacts and bind mount them to the deepstream module.
+2. Use a separate 'artifacts' module to deliver these artifacts and bind mount them to the Deepstream module.
 That way you can use either [twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-module-twins) or your own methods to configure your 'artifacts' module at scale.

 ### Why is Deepstream running as one IoT Edge module with its own plugins vs plugins in different modules?